troop834/sanramonscouts.org/content/recruiting-events.md

 If you would like to come to one of the above meetings, please bring this completed [permission slip](/troop-recruiting-invite-2021-w-permission.pdf "Permission Slip") with you. -->

+## Regular Meetings

+You are always welcome to check out our regular troop meetings from 7:00-8:30 PM on Tuesdays.
+Just be sure to email and let us know when you'd like to come!
+Some meetings/events are **_not_** held at the Shack so please do contact us before coming out so that we can let you know if we will be there.
+Your parents are welcome to visit as well!

 ## Adult Required